Exotic Leather vs Synthetic Alternatives: Which Is Better for the Planet?

 Making an Informed Choice

-A certified exotic leather good from a responsible producer, cared for properly, and passed down through generations, is one of the more environmentally defensible luxury purchases available.
-We believe consumers deserve to know this, and to make their choices accordingly.
+A certified exotic leather item from a responsible producer, if cared for and passed down, is one of the more environmentally sound luxury purchases.
+Consumers should know this to make informed choices.
+For more about our commitment to sustainability, read our story.